prometheus/docs/content/docs/guides/node-exporter.md

 ./node_exporter
 ```

-You should see output like this indicating that the node exporter is now running and exposing metrics on port 9100:
+You should see output like this indicating that the Node Exporter is now running and exposing metrics on port 9100:

 ```
 INFO[0000] Starting node_exporter (version=0.16.0, branch=HEAD, revision=d42bd70f4363dced6b77d8fc311ea57b63387e4f)  source="node_exporter.go:82"